fastify/fastify/SECURITY.md

 * Avoid creating new "informative" reports on HackerOne.
 Only create new HackerOne reports on a vulnerability if you are absolutely sure this should be tagged as an actual vulnerability.
-Third-party vendors and individual are tracking any new vulnerabilities reported in HackerOne and will flag them as such for their customers (think about snyk, npm audit, ...).
+Third-party vendors and individuals are tracking any new vulnerabilities reported in HackerOne and will flag them as such for their customers (think about snyk, npm audit, ...).
 * HackerOne reports should never be created and triaged by the same person.
   If you are creating a HackeOne report for a vulnerability that you found,